-4.9.
-W-Transformers
+4.3.7 W-Transformers

-The W-Transformer is a wavelet-based transformer framework that marks a significant advancement in univariate time series forecasting.
-This framework, shown in Figure 15, leverages the maximal overlap discrete wavelet transformation (MODWT) to decompose time series data, enabling the capture of non-stationary and long-range nonlinear dependencies.
+The W-Transformer [169] is a wavelet-based transformer framework that marks a significant advancement in univariate time series forecasting.
+This framework, shown in Figure 17, leverages the maximal overlap discrete wavelet transformation (MODWT) to decompose time series data, enabling the capture of nonstationary and long-range nonlinear dependencies.
 The W-Transformer framework is designed to tackle the challenges of forecasting non-stationary time series data, which is a common scenario in real-world applications.
-Non-stationarity in time series data, characterized by changes in mean and variance over time, poses significant challenges for traditional forecasting models.

 W-Transformers address this challenge by incorporating wavelet transformations with the Transformer architecture, allowing for the efficient capture of both local and global temporal dependencies in the data.
 The MODWT is employed as a preprocessing step to decompose the time series data into various frequency components.
 This decomposition allows the W-Transformer to analyze the data at multiple resolutions, capturing the inherent multi-scale temporal dynamics.
-The wavelet transformation's ability to handle non-stationarity makes it an ideal choice for preprocessing time series data for forecasting tasks.
-The W-Transformer architecture exhibited superior performance in root mean square error (RMSE) on four different datasets as shown in Table 4.
+Wavelet decomposition provides a multi-resolution view of the time series, allowing the model to capture both short-term fluctuations and long-term trends.